pkgw/casa6/readme.md

     $ pip install casatestutils
     $ pip install casadata
 ```
 1. Run the tests.
-Note that until CAS-13968 is not fixed, there will be failures when running all tools tests with pytest in test_tool_table.
-You can avoid these failures by running all tests with "python casatools/tests/run.py"
 ```
     $ python -m pytest $CASASRC/casatools/tests/tools/
 ```
 ### Create CASA casatasks wheel

-The casatasks wheel creation and installation has not changed int he modular build system and is not yet fully PEP-517 compliant.
+The casatasks wheel creation and installation has not changed in the modular build system and is not yet fully PEP-517 compliant.
 Hence the build creation needs to take place on-source.

 1. Go to the casatasks source:
 ```